Updated: Thursday, Aug. 23, at 1:43 p.m. EDT

 On average, he goes as the 17th quarterback chosen, which provides considerable room for profit, if Mariota finally lives up to his potential.
 Guarded by one of the best lines in football, and armed with a bevy of talented playmakers, Mariota has no excuse for mediocrity in 2018.
 New playcaller Matt LaFleur’s exciting brand of offense should utilize Mariota’s strengths and put him in the best position to shine each week.
 As a midrange backup, he is all upside.

 Sooooooo … this one feels like a song stuck on repeat.
 Carr has all of the world’s talent and is entering a rather alluring situation.
 That said, downside certainly exists.
 He is protected by arguably the best interior trio in football but has ample concerns at the bookends, where 35-year-old Donald Penn is returning from a severe injury, and rookie Kolton Miller may be the other starter (he’s filling in at LT for now).
 Jon Gruden’s return to the sidelines may require time to adjust to the changes of the game, as well.
 Carr is still on the upward trajectory and has room to grow as a passer.
 The offense boasts numerous capable weapons and has proven to be quarterback-friendly in the past.
-As the 19th passer typically chosen, Carr has virtually no risk as a backup.
+Sometimes even going undrafted, Carr has virtually no risk as a backup.

 Jerick McKinnon | San Francisco 49ers | ADP: 2:12

-Update: A knee injury has McKinnon sidelined.
-Monitor his situation approaching Week 1.
+A calf injury has McKinnon sidelined until Week 1.
 In order for McKinnon to become a true breakout, he’ll need to become markedly more efficient.
 If he doesn’t, the veteran will either have to shoulder a hefty workload on the ground or find the end zone more than his personal best of five times in a season.
 San Fran — luckily for McKinnon — has little in the way of proven and even complementary assets in the backfield.
 Matt Breida is awfully similar to McKinnon, and Joe Williams is fighting to make the roster.
+Alfred Morris appears to be insurance.
 The offensive line should be improved with the first-round selection of Mike McGlinchey, whose career figures to begin at right tackle.
 Four of the five O-line starters were once first-round picks, and the lone exception was a second-rounder.
 McKinnon should greatly benefit from a breakout by Jimmy Garoppolo, and the former Minnesota Viking is at his best in reception-rewarding scoring formats.

 Derrick Henry | Tennessee Titans | ADP: 3:09